ff6347/rigPuppet/README.txt

-Sequence all footage items in each comp !! heads comp must be sequenced to (using TMNSequenz.jsx) set anchor point for all comps!! not footage items use script TMN_buildHeadController.jsx in puppet comp use script TMN_applyExpressions.jsx with the layers in your puppetcomp (delete the whole text from the second prompt watch out there is a second line of code) use script  TMN_applyExpressions.jsx with the layers eyes and mouth  of all head_XX comps important the headcontrol has to be the firat layer the the bodymovement control the second then:
+Sequence all footage items in each comp !! heads comp must be sequenced to (using TMNSequenz.jsx) set anchor point for all comps!! not footage items use script TMN_buildHeadController.jsx in puppet comp in the puppet comp parent the arms and the heads comps to the body use script TMN_applyExpressions.jsx with the layers in your puppetcomp (delete the whole text from the second prompt watch out there is a second line of code) use script  TMN_applyExpressions.jsx with the layers eyes and mouth  of all head_XX comps important the headcontrol has to be the firat layer the the bodymovement control the second then: